cesanta/mongoose-os-docs/mos/api/net/bt-common.md

 ## Security

 Default settings allow for unrestricted access: anyone can pair with a device and access the services.
-A better idea is to set `bt.gatts.require_pairing` to true, `bt.allow_pairing` to false and only enable it for a limited time via `mgos_bt_gap_set_pairing_enable` when user performs some action, e.g. presses a button.
+A better idea is to set `bt.gatts.require_pairing` to true, `bt.allow_pairing` to false and only enable it for a limited time via `mgos_bt_ble_set_pairing_enable` when user performs some action, e.g. presses a button.
 Raising `bt.gatts.min_sec_level` to at least 1 is also advisable.
 _Note_: At present, level 2 (MITM protection) is not usable as it requires device to have at least output capability during pairing, and there's no API for displaying the pairing code yet.